robolectric/robolectric/user-guide.html.md

     /&gt;
 </pre>

-Android provides no way to access the drawable resource id that was applied to the image view.
+Android provides no way to access the drawable resource id that was applied to the <code>ImageView</code>.
 Robolectric's <code>FakeImageView</code> object records the drawable resource id so you can assert on it in test, like this:

 <pre>
 @Test